InFog/evaldojunior.com/_posts/2015-10-22-make-it-testable.md

 Now, try to unit test it.

-By the way, I'm going to discuss whether or not Controllers should be tested.
+By the way, I'm not going to discuss whether or not Controllers should be tested.
 The thing is trying to test this controller that heavily depends on the Container.

 In order to test it you will have to mock the container and inject it, which is